Atrix21/UrbanSound8K-Classifier/README.md

 # Conclusion

 The Urban Sound Classification project demonstrates the use of machine learning techniques to classify audio files into different types of urban sounds.
 The project consists of a CNN model trained on a dataset of urban sounds, a Flask API to deploy the trained model, and a Flutter mobile application that allows users to upload audio files and receive the predicted class probabilities.

+# Acknowledgements
+- The UrbanSound8K dataset was obtained from the following source: https://urbansounddataset.weebly.com/urbansound8k.html
+- The code for building the CNN model was adapted from the following kaggle notebook: https://www.kaggle.com/code/emrekayah/notebook-cnn